nobonobo/dr2telemetry/README.md

 # Behavier

 - After 15 seconds, the telemetry display will be hidden behind.
+- The location and size of the window is saved when the display is hidden.
-- It will appear in the foreground when telemetry display is required.
+- It will restore in the foreground when telemetry display is required.